ntop/ntopng/doc/src/alerts/local_network_checks.rst

 The ARP traffic between two MACS addresses belonging to different broadcast domains is detected.

-The Alert is sent when broadcast domain is too large.
+The Alert is sent when the broadcast domain is too large.

 *Category: Network*